 Pet Sitting & Dog Walking Insurance

 Protect your dog walking business like you protect your furry customers!
-You’re in safe hands with our pet sitting insurance, which automatically covers you for:

 Why do you need pet sitting or dog walking insurance?

 Looking after someone else’s pet can be the job of a lifetime for any animal lover, but it is also a huge responsibility, and you’ll need to be prepared in case of any accidents and emergencies.
 For example, if you’re in a client’s house and you accidentally break something, they could legally demand compensation.
 Alternatively, if the pet you’re looking after injures someone else or damages something (as a result of your negligence), that person could make a claim against you.
 Having the right insurance policy means you won’t need to worry about footing the bill, relieving any potential financial strain.